natesol-code21/restful-services/README.md

 restful-services
 ================

-This is testing generating repo using github api
+This is testing generating repo using github api testng